icons8/lunacy-docs/docs/lunacy license.md

 ## License Grant

 Icons8 LLC hereby grants you a personal, non-transferable, non-exclusive licence to use the Lunacy software on your devices in accordance with the terms of this EULA agreement.
+You can use the Lunacy software for your personal or commercial projects.

 You are permitted to load the Lunacy software (for example a PC, laptop, mobile or tablet) under your control.
 You are responsible for ensuring your device meets the minimum requirements of the Lunacy software.